clojuredocs/guides/tutorials/introduction.md

 As you've seen, Clojure provides a handy literal syntax for regular
 expressions: `#"regex here"`.
-Clojure uses the same regular expression syntax as Java, which is nearly the same as what Perl 5 uses.
+Clojure uses the same regular expression syntax as Java, which is nearly the same as what Perl 5 (and Python, and Ruby) uses.
 You can read more about the specifics in the Java [java.util.regex Pattern docs](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html).

-Clojure provides a number of functions for working with strings, and a number of those can use regexes ...
-XXX see next section.
+Clojure provides a number of functions for working with strings, and a number of those can make use of regexes.
+See the next section for some examples.